jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/chip.rst

 bidirectional 1-wire interface.
 The path for the 1-wire signal is somewhat convoluted -- it is first connected to the HOME7 signal (assuming the jumper on the dongle is installed).
-The HOME7 signal is also present on the footpedal connector and the jumper plug on the footpedal connector routes this signal to pin 9, which is normally not used.
-A jumper wire, soldered on the dMIB (see below), connects footpedal pin 9 to the 1-wire signal on the DL-156 connector.
+The HOME7 signal is also present on the foot pedal connector and the jumper plug on the foot pedal connector routes this signal to pin 9, which is normally not used.
+A jumper wire, soldered on the dMIB (see below), connects foot pedal pin 9 to the 1-wire signal on the DL-156 connector.

 .. figure:: /images/Classic/tool-detection/dongle-sets.jpg
    :width: 400